andersfylling/curious/README.md

 # curious
-A go library that let you list all projects using a given import path
+A go library that let you list all projects using a given import path.

+> Please register a github token (no permissions needed) to the environment variable "CURIOUS_GITHUB_TOKEN".

 ```go
 package main